sagieppel/Classification-of-the-material-given-region-of-an-image-using-a-convolutional-neural-net-with-attent/README.md

 Figure 1.
 Segment-specific Classification using CNN

 For example, in Figure 1  the net is given the same image twice with different ROI masks and output the material class of the region marked by each mask.
-Weights file of model trained on the 44 categories of the OpenSurfaces materials dataset is supplied.
+Weights file of model trained on the 44 materialscategories of the OpenSurfaces materials dataset is supplied.

+This net achive 82% classification accuracy on the on the opensurface material data set.

+For more details see [Classifying a specific image region using convolutional nets with an ROI mask as input](https://arxiv.org/pdf/1812.00291.pdf)

 ![](/Figure2.png)
 Figure 2.a Standard Classification net, b.
 Region specific classification net